Creepsy/palex/README.md

   - **utf8.cpp**

 Congrats!
 You just created your first lexer with PaLex!

+## Contributing
+You are always welcome to add support for new languages or extend the regex parser of this project.
+To submit a contribution, open a pull request on the project page.

+Please **follow** the naming conventions of this project, or you contribution might get **rejected**.

 ## Config Files
 Every PaLex project needs a config file.
 This file **always** needs to be named `palex.cfg` and has to be located at the top level of the project folder.